 Karting at Andretti Indoor Karting & Games

 If there is one location that has every indoor activity you could ask for, it is Andretti Indoor Karting & Games.
 In addition to karting, there is an arcade, ropes course, laser tag, and bowling.
-This place fills up on rainy days, so if you anticipate bad weather during your visit to Orlando, reserve your karting and other activities ahead of time.
+Since it’s home to so much fun stuff to do in Orlando on a rainy day, this place fills up on rainy days.
+If you anticipate bad weather during your visit to Orlando, reserve your karting and other activities ahead of time.

 👉 Pro Tip: Andretti Indoor Karting & Games is one of the best places in Orlando to host a birthday party for any age!
 An event coordinator will help plan out your party, including food and activities.